-If you do decide to try the gel system at home (and, let’s be honest, in many cases it’s entirely worth it.
-I can get a full week’s worth out of an at-home gel manicure, as opposed to maybe three or four days max out of a normal Essie and Top Coat deal (as opposed to a solid three weeks out of a salon job)), here are 10 things to consider:
+If you do decide to try the gel system at home — and, let’s be honest, in many cases it’s entirely worth it.
+I can get a full week’s worth out of an at-home gel manicure, as opposed to maybe three or four days max out of a normal Essie and Top Coat deal (as opposed to a solid three weeks out of a salon job) — here are a few things to consider:

-9. It is far easier to peel an at-home gel polish off than to do the recommended five-minute soak in acetone … mostly because soaking your fingers in acetone for too long is kind of painful in a strange way.
-And peeling is satisfying in that elementary school-Elmer’s glue kind of way.
+It is far easier to peel an at-home gel polish off than to do the recommended 5-minute soak in acetone … mostly because soaking your fingers in acetone for too long is kind of painful in a strange way.
+And peeling is satisfying in that elementary school, Elmer’s glue kind of way.

-10. If you want to go all out on this and give it the full attempt, HERE is a link to the full CND Shellac at-home kit.
+If you want to go all out on this and give it the full attempt, you can purchase a set of gel polish now on Amazon.